-Refined stevia preparations (Pure Via, Truvia, others) are considered nonnutritive sweeteners and, as such, may appeal to people trying to lose weight.
+Refined stevia preparations (Pure Via, Truvia, others) are considered non-nutritive sweeteners — they have virtually no calories — and so may appeal to people trying to lose weight.
 But there's no evidence that they offer an advantage for weight loss over other artificial sweeteners.
 In addition, these highly refined stevia extracts may cause mild side effects, such as nausea or a feeling of fullness.

 The FDA hasn't approved whole-leaf stevia or crude stevia extracts for use as food additives because of concerns about possible health effects.
 In particular, the FDA has concerns about the effects of whole-leaf or crude stevia on blood sugar control, the kidneys, and the cardiovascular and reproductive systems.